juliuste/vbb-change-positions/readme.md

 npm install vbb-change-positions
 ```

-If you call the function exported by the module, it will return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/promise) that resolves in an array of data rows like this:
+If you call the function exported by the module, it will return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/promise) that resolves with an array that looks like this:

 ```js
 [